5 min read

 Anyone who was still resisting online shopping gave up the game over the past few months.
-We’ve discovered that we can, indeed, buy a new pair of shoes that fit by using PayPal and having it delivered.
+We’ve discovered that we can buy a new pair of shoes that fit by using PayPal and delivering it.

 But let’s be clear: Brick-and-mortar retail was dying anyway.
 When 9,500 stores closed in 2019, many pearls were clutched.
-This year, more than 5,000 have already shuttered for good, according to Coresight Research, a figure that could hit 25,000 when it’s all over.
-Already, WeWork, Staples, Subway, and Mattress Firm have stopped paying rent.
+This year, more than 5,000 have already shuttered for good, according to Coresight Research, which could hit 25,000 when it’s all over.
+WeWork, Staples, Subway, and Mattress Firm have already stopped paying rent.

-And we should also give a nod to a new class of industrial space.
-“Cloud kitchens” have been a thing since 2019, and maybe a little bit longer.
-They are basically industrial cooking facilities that delivery services can back-integrate into, virtually eliminating the need for a restaurant.
+And we should also give the nod to a new class of industrial space.
+“Cloud kitchens” have been a thing since 2019, and maybe a little longer.
+They are industrial cooking facilities that delivery services can back-integrate into, virtually eliminating the need for a restaurant.
 Today, these cloud kitchens are emerging as one new purpose for CRE.

 Still, people have to live somewhere.